qgrid/qgrid.github.io/source/feature/cell-templates.md

 ## $cell service

-Use this implicitly injected service to retrieve data cell information.
-Here are the list of available properties:
+Use this implicitly injected service to retrieve data cell information, it contains next properties.

 * value
 * label